esitarski/RaceDB/Install-Readme.txt

 Upgrading:

 These instructions assume that you are running RaceDB 0.3.145 or later.
-Change: it is no longer necessary to do a "migrate" command - it is now done automatically.

 The upgrade will preserve your existing database and keep all your information.
 (But, make a backup of your database file, just in case).